morgancolp/Acastellanii_transgene_analysis/README.md

 ## Searching for possible transgene integrations

 This process was performed independently for the nanopore read sets from 'mixed transformants' and each of the clones analyzed in the study.
+For each read set, plasmidreads.py and minimap2_integrations.sh should be modified accordingly.
+File names are currently hard-coded into these scripts, but users may prefer modifying the Python script to accept options on the command line.

 1. On a computer or server with BLAST installed, `blastn -query <transformant reads> -db <wild-type genome> -out <outfile> -outfmt 6` to identify all reads with hits to the plasmid and output in tabulated format.

-2. `python plasmidreads.py <tabulated BLAST output> <output FASTA>` to retrieve all of the reads identified above in a separate multi-FASTA file.
+2. `python plasmidreads.py` to retrieve all of the reads identified above in a separate multi-FASTA file.

 3. `qsub minimap2_integrations.sh` to map the plasmid-matching reads against the reference genome using [minimap2](https://github.com/lh3/minimap2) with soft-clipping allowed, using the script [minimap2_integrations.sh](minimap2_integrations.sh)